albar965/littlenavmap-manual/en/INTRO.md

 ## First Start {#first-start}

-_Little Navmap_ will copy and prepare the included Navigraph database on first startup.
+_Little Navmap_ will copy and prepare the included Navigraph database on the first startup.
 See [Navigraph](MENUS.md/#navigraph) for more information about the integration.

 The [Scenery Library Dialog](SCENERY.md#load-scenery-library-dialog) dialog will be shown once the preparation is finished.
 From there you can select all recognized Flight Simulators and load their scenery libraries into _Little Navmap_'s internal database.